ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 64 complete B-block peals

-I have found 46 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [51 to 69] of round blocks where the sixes can be rearranged to give 64 complete B-blocks.
+I have found [48 sets of round blocks](oddblocks/oddblocks_64.txt) which together with some B-blocks exactly cover the extent in an odd number [51 to 69] of round blocks where the sixes can be rearranged to give 64 complete B-blocks.
 Here are some of the blocks and some peals.

 ### 51 round blocks, signature: 38:5+69
 ```